 The use of this analysis falls into three broad categories: tactical, strategic, and administrative.
 Tactical crime analysis aims at giving police officers and detectives prompt, in-the-field information that could lead to an arrest.
 These are the "hot" items that land on a crime analyst's desk, usually pertaining to specific crimes and offenders.
 For example, a criminal's modus operandi (M.O.), or method of operation, can be studied to predict who the likely next targets or victims will be.
 The police can then set up stakeouts or saturate the area with patrol cars.
 Tactical analysis is also used to do crime-suspect correlation, which involves identifying suspects for certain crimes based on their criminal histories.

 Strategic analysis deals with finding solutions to long-range problems and crime trends.
-For instance, a crime analyst could create a crime trend forecast, based on current and past criminal activity, using computer software.
+For instance, a crime analyst could create a crime trend forecast, based on current and past criminal activity, using software.
 An analyst might also perform a "manpower deployment" study to see if the police department is making the best use of its personnel.
 Another aspect of strategic analysis involves collating and disseminating demographic data on victims and geographic areas experiencing high crime rates so that the police are able to beef up crime prevention efforts.

 Lastly, administrative analysis helps to provide policy-making information to a police department's administration.
 This might include a statistical study on the activity levels of police officers that would support a request for hiring more officers.
 Administrative work could also include creating graphs and charts that are used in management presentations or writing a speech on local crime prevention to give to the city council.